gopikaarackal/HR-Dashboard---MySQL-Power-BI/README.md

 The most dominant race is White and least is the Native Hawaiian or American Indian

-Around 70% of the employees wotk at the headquarters and the rest remotely
+Around 70% of the employees work at the headquarters and the rest remotely

 5 Age Groups were created and it is found that a large number of employees comes under the age group 25-34 followed by 35-44